jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

 BONUS: Automatically create a Python Test Driven Development Environment
 -------------------------------------------------------------------------

 You made it this far and have become the greatest programmer in the world.
 Following the `The Do Not Repeat Yourself (DRY) Principle <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_, I would write a program that contains all the steps above.
-I can then use it to setup a Test Driven Development Environment any time I want without having to remember each step of the process
+I can then use it to create a Test Driven Development Environment any time I want without having to remember each step of the process

 * I exit the tests in the terminal by pressing ``ctrl`` + ``c`` on the keyboard
 * I type ``deactivate`` to deactivate the virtual environment